Wildhoney/Keo/README.md

 export stitch({ render });
 ```

 In the above example the component will re-render **every time** properties are updated in your Redux state &mdash; even when the `name` property hasn't been changed.
-React provides the [`PureRenderMixin` mixin](https://facebook.github.io/react/docs/pure-render-mixin.html) for these instances, and Keo provides a similar solution.
+React provides the [`PureRenderMixin` mixin](https://facebook.github.io/react/docs/pure-render-mixin.html) for these instances, and Keo provides a similar solution based on `propTypes`.

-Taking advantage of the `shouldComponentUpdate` improvement you **must** define `propTypes` &mdash; Keo favours this approach over checking `props` directly to encourage strictness in component definitions:
+Taking advantage of the `shouldComponentUpdate` improvement means you **must** define your `propTypes` &mdash; Keo favours this approach over checking `props` directly to encourage strictness in component definitions.
+It's also important to remember that you should enumerate props that are passed to your child components &mdash; see React's documentation [Advanced Performance](https://facebook.github.io/react/docs/advanced-performance.html).

 ```javascript
 import React, { PropTypes } from 'react';